coq/coq/CONTRIBUTING.md

 GitHub has [extensive documentation][GitHub-doc] about everything you can do on the platform, and tips about using `git` as well.
-See in particular, [how to make configure your commit e-mail address][GitHub-commit-email] and [how to open a PR from a fork][GitHub-PR-from-fork].
+See in particular, [how to configure your commit e-mail address][GitHub-commit-email] and [how to open a PR from a fork][GitHub-PR-from-fork].